What makes a film a box office hit?

 In this second installment of The Wedding Party series, Niyi Akinmolayan takes us on a literal trip to Dubai, as he builds up a storyline that follows the intricacies of what happens when two very different families embark on the process of becoming in-laws.

-The film garnered over ₦430 million at the end of its theatrical run, making it Number 5 on this list.
+The film garnered over ₦430 million at the end of its theatrical run.

 4. The Wedding Party: ₦452,288,605

-Coming in at Number 4 is The Wedding Party (2016), a romantic comedy revolving around a seemingly normal “owambe” – the wedding ceremony of Dozie Onwuka (Bankole “Banky W” Wellington) and Dunni Coker (Adesua Etomi-Wellington).
+The Wedding Party (2016), is a romantic comedy revolving around a seemingly normal “owambe” – the wedding ceremony of Dozie Onwuka (Bankole “Banky W” Wellington) and Dunni Coker (Adesua Etomi-Wellington).

 From the director’s seat, Kemi Adetiba invites us to a lavish event hosted by Nigeria’s top one percent, while unveiling the complexities that go on behind the scenes.